fpc/FPCSource/packages/fcl-web/examples/fptemplate/README.txt

 FPTemplate examples
 ===================
-These examples are demonstrating some uses of templates (with FPTemplate) when generating HTML pages by CGI/FCGI programs or Apache modules.
+These examples demonstrate some uses of templates (with FPTemplate) when generating HTML pages by CGI/FCGI programs or Apache modules.

-The main idea is to leave the web page designing and look&feel to the web page designers.
+The main idea is to leave the web page design and look&feel to the web page designers.
 Separating the web page design from the back-end CGI/FCGI/Apache application makes it possible to design, change or redesign a whole website without modifying a single line of code in the CGI/FCGI/Apache application.

-Back-end programmers and web page designers can work parallel easily, and neither side needs extensive knowledge of the other (does not hurt, just not necessary most of the time).
+Back-end programmers and web page designers can easily work parallel, and neither side needs extensive knowledge of the other (does not hurt, just not necessary most of the time).